agardnerIT/site/_posts/2019/2019-08-01-automatic-application-definitions-autonomous-monitoring.md

 ```
 {% endraw %}

-If you’re following the previous parts of the tutorial, we obviously don’t have domain names setup for our instances.
+If you're following the previous parts of the tutorial, we obviously don't have domain names setup for our instances.
 So if you want to see traffic assigned to these applications, use the public IPs of your EC2 instances rather than the domain names.

 For example, replace `staging.mysite.com` with the public IP of your `staging` instance and replace `mysite.com` with the public IP of your `production` instance.